ThryLox/routePlanning/README.md

 ## Map used
 (https://github.com/ThryLox/routePlanning/blob/main/output.png)

-Desclaimer : This graph was generated using ChatGPT
+Disclaimer : This graph was generated using ChatGPT

 ## Contributing